Financial Aid FAQs

 Every student that registers for a course at NECC will receive online billing with automatic email alerts.
 Paper bills will no longer be sent.
 If you applied for financial aid, your aid award will be posted on your NECC Self-Service account.
 Log in to myNECC using your myNECC ID and password then select the Financial Aid tab.

 I Received a Letter From the Massachusetts Office of Student Financial Assistance Saying I Am Not Eligible Because of a Late Application.
 Does This Mean I Am Not Eligible for Financial Aid?

 No, you are still eligible for financial aid.
 When you apply for financial aid, you are applying for many grants.
 The deadline for the Massachusetts State Grant is May 1st, and you must be registered in 12 or more credits to be eligible for this one grant.
 However, you may still be eligible for other aid.
 Information about other aid you may be eligible for can be found on your NECC Self-Service account.
 Log in to myNECC using your myNECC ID and password then select the Financial Aid tab.

 How Do I Borrow a Loan?

-In order to be eligible to borrow a federal student loan or Federal Direct Stafford Loan, you must first complete the FAFSA.
+In order to be eligible to borrow a federal student loan (Federal Direct Loan), you must first complete the FAFSA.
 After submitting the FAFSA, you can request a loan using the Direct Loan Request Form .
-You must then go to www.studentloans.gov and complete Entrance Counseling and a Master Promissory Note.
+You must then go to www.studentloans.gov and complete the Entrance Counseling and a Master Promissory Note.
 Confirmation of completion will be sent electronically to NECC within about 3 business days.
-If you do not complete Entrance Counseling or the Master Promissory Note, your loan will be cancelled.
+If you do not complete the Entrance Counseling or the Master Promissory Note, your loan will not disburse.